Common House Plants

 Fortunately, common house plants provide us with a huge range of sizes, shapes, and textures to choose from.
 But why choose?
 Tall or trailing...broad leaves or feathery fronds...the contrasts look spectacular when brought together in a room.

-Fiddle Leaf Fig makes a big statement in any room.
+Fiddle Leaf Fig (shown above) makes a big statement in any brightly lit room.
 Interior decorators are finally appreciating this tall beauty as an architectural feature.
 We're seeing this fig tree everywhere -- online and off.

 Boston Fern is a classic.
-This is the most popular of the fern species that originated in Central America and became a fast favorite in parlors and porches in North America during the Victorian era.
+This is the most common house plant of the fern species that originated in Central America and became a fast favorite in parlors and porches in North America during the Victorian era.

 Today, there are numerous new cultivars that are getting attention, including 'Fluffy Ruffles' with curly fronds and a dwarf variety 'Timii' that makes an elegant table accent.